 What is Vacuum Brewing?

+Vacuum brewing (also called siphon brewing) uses a two-chambered brewer to create a vacuum that produces exceptionally clean, flavorful coffee.
 Water in the bottom chamber heats up and rises through a tube into the top chamber where it mixes with coffee grounds.
 When you remove the heat, the brewed coffee filters back down, leaving grounds behind.
-This theatrical brewing method creates coffee with exceptional clarity and complexity.
+This theatrical method creates coffee with exceptional clarity and complexity that you won't find with drip or French press brewing.

-Quick Comparison: Top 9 Vacuum Coffee Makers
+Quick Comparison: Top 7 Vacuum Coffee Makers

 | Rank | Model | Price | Capacity | Best For |